privacyguides/privacyguides.org/docs/file-sharing.md

     **Croc** is a way to easily and securely send arbitrary-sized files from one computer to another.
 Similar to Magic Wormhole but without dependencies, resulting in a smaller application.

-    !!!
-Warning
-        The default encryption curve SIEC is fairly unknown and has not been tested thoroughly.
-We recommend using the `--curve` [option](https://github.com/schollz/croc/blob/master/README.md#change-encryption-curve) to switch to a more widely known curve such as the p521 curve.

     [Visit schollz.com](https://schollz.com/blog/croc6){ .md-button .md-button--primary }

     **Downloads**